 First things first, check your dashboard gauges and lights for any signs of overheating or low oil pressure.
 These categorize as roadside emergencies, and should be addressed immediately.
 If you can’t see any immediate problem, the following are common triggers that get engine lights glowing:

-- One frequent cause is a fault oxygen sensor.
+- One frequent cause is a faulty oxygen sensor.
 We see many Phoenix-area cars come in to Kelly Clark Automotive Repair with this issue.
 This item actively monitors unburned oxygen from the exhaust pipe, and sends data to the car’s internal computer.
 Without it, gas mileage can significantly decrease, and emissions can skyrocket.

 - Malfunctioning catalytic convertors can also light up engine warning lights, and prevent the car from reducing its exhaust gases.
 Again, this decreases gas mileage, and allows harmful materials to be released into the atmosphere.
 When catalytic convertors overheat, damage repair costs can get expensive.